lalitthipe/CSV_Uploader/README.md

-   If using a virtual environment: python -m venv env source env/bin/activate   # On Windows: .\env\Scripts\activate pip install requirements
+   If using a virtual environment: python -m venv env source env/bin/activate   # On Windows: .\env\Scripts\activate pip install django pip install pandas pip install matplotlib

-   If not using a virtual environment: pip install requirements
+   If not using a virtual environment: pip install django pip install pandas pip install matplotlib

-3. Run the development server: python manage.py runserver
+4. Run the development server: python manage.py runserver

-4. Open your browser and navigate to: http://127.0.0.1:8000/
+5. Open your browser and navigate to: http://127.0.0.1:8000/

 ### Usage